bpmutter/ben.perlmutter.io/_todo/project-todo.md

 * [x] the avocado head photo is massive (7 MB), which gives really slow load time
   * SLN: compress to 1MB or smthn like that
 * [ ] the project buttons have weird padding, with too little on the top, for mobile
+* [ ] on project modal, when click on image, the GIF clears
+* [ ] on project page, click anywhere in the project space loads modal...BAD!!!

 ## Complete